rusq/slackdump/README.rst

 \-dump-to
    timestamp of the latest message to fetch to
    (i.e. 2020-12-31T23:59:59).
 Same as above, but for upper boundary.

+\-export-dir name
+   enables the mode of operation to "Slack Export" mode and sets the export directory to "name".

 \-f
    shorthand for -download (means "files")